Data Privacy Laws are important to your business, and they are often changing.

 Even though it is imperative to make sure your organization is compliant with PIPEDA, it is not the only piece of legislation that could apply to you.
 PHIPA, MFIPPA, and GDPR all have diverse privacy rules that may relate to the information your business gathers employs and discloses.

-Fulfilling all of these laws may seem overwhelming, but TechReset is here to help make the process simpler when it comes to data disposal.
+Learning and being compliant with all of these data privacy laws may seem overwhelming, but TechReset is here to help make the process simpler when it comes to data disposal.
 When IT assets and electronic equipment reach their end-of-life, we can make sure all data is disposed of in a secure way.

 What is GDPR?